OrifInformatique/spring-auth/README.md

 First, you need to build the containers :

 1. Make sure `ENVIRONMENT=dev` is set in `.env` !
+2. Open a terminal and go to your root folder
+3. If needed, reset containers and volumes (datas) with `docker compose down -v`
-2. In the `backend` folder, use the command `docker compose build`
+4. Use the command `docker compose build`
-3. Now that the containers have been built, you can start them with `docker compose up`
+5. Now that the containers have been built, you can start them with `docker compose up`

-Note that each time you change the `ENVIRONMENT` variables, you need to use the command `docker compose build`.
+Note that each time you change the `ENVIRONMENT` variables, you need to use the command `docker compose build` you can also use the short `docker compose up --build` command.

 ### Run test environment using docker
 1. Make sure `ENVIRONMENT=test` is set in `.env` !
+2. Open a terminal and go to your root folder
-2. If needed, reset containers and volumes (datas) with `docker compose down -v`
+3. If needed, reset containers and volumes (datas) with `docker compose down -v`
-3. In the `backend` folder, use the command `docker compose build`
+4. In the root folder, use the command `docker compose build`
-4. Now that the containers have been built, you can start them with `docker compose up`
+5. Now that the containers have been built, you can start them with `docker compose up`

 ### Do actions from within Docker (CLI)